10G: The Next Great Leap in Broadband

 The DOCSIS 3.1 specification is the current industry standard for providing high-quality Internet access over HFC networks, allowing data speeds of up to 10 Gbps downstream and up to 1 Gbps upstream.
 This release included the latest and greatest digital communication technologies, such as Low-Density Parity-Check encoding and very high modulation orders, as well as more than 1 GHz of usable spectrum that led to a significant increase in network speed and capacity.

 The upcoming DOCSIS 4.0 specifications bring two significant changes to DOCSIS technology.
 The first is full duplex operation, and the second is downstream operation up to 1.8 GHz.
-Today, typical broadband customers’ upstream data consumption is only 10 percent of their downstream consumption, with a maximum upload speed of 1 Gbps.
+Today, typical broadband customers’ upstream data consumption is only 10 percent of their downstream consumption, with a maximum download speed of 1 Gbps.
 That’s more than enough for uploading a few videos now and then but is insufficient to support fully immersive experiences that require a network with multi-gigabit speeds in both directions.
-DOCSIS 4.0 (formerly Full Duplex DOCSIS 3.1 technology) achieves the breakthrough increase in upstream speeds that’s needed to support these innovations—reaching up to 10 times the upload speeds available today.
+DOCSIS 4.0 (incorporating Full Duplex DOCSIS technology and Extended Spectrum technology) achieves the breakthrough increase in upstream speeds that’s needed to support these innovations.
 By applying emerging techniques from wireless networks, full duplex communication enables upstream and downstream traffic to efficiently use the same spectrum at the same time and is a major step toward making 10G a reality.
 In addition, the complete specification of downstream operation using frequencies up to 1.8 GHz will significantly extend DOCSIS downstream capacities beyond current rates.

 10 Gbps Passive Optical Networking (10G-PON) brings optical fiber cabling and signals all the way to a home or business.
 Considered the most cost-effective all-fiber solution available to service providers today, 10G-PON enables 10 Gbps speeds in both directions, allowing the delivery of high-speed data services that customers want.
 The 10G PON technology also includes DOCSIS-style provisioning, which makes configuring and managing fiber customer premises equipment as easy as the DOCSIS cable modems.
 Looking forward, emerging 25G PON and 50G PON technologies will continue to multiply all-fiber capacity, allowing cable operators to stay ahead of the high-speed data trends of the future.